amd/ryzen-ai-documentation/docs/runtime_setup.rst

 *******************************
-Selecting the NPU Configuration
+NPU Configurations
 *******************************

+The Ryzen AI Software currently supports two NPU configurations: the standard configuration and the benchmark configuration.

-NPU configuration selection is a mandatory step before running an application from a new environment.
-Configurations are selected by loading the corresponding NPU binary file (.xclbin).
-Currently, the Ryzen AI Software provides two configurations: the standard configuration and the benchmark configuration.
+|warning| **IMPORTANT**: Selecting a NPU configuration is a mandatory step before running an application from a new environment.
+A configurations is selected by loading the corresponding NPU binary file (.xclbin).

-Up to eight simultaneous inference sessions can be run, irrespective of the configuration selected.
-The runtime automatically schedules each inference session to maximize its performance.

-The performance of individual inference sessions is impacted by multiple factors, including the APU type, the NPU configuration used, the number of other inference sessions running on the NPU, and the applications running the inference sessions.

 Standard Configuration
 ======================

 The standard configuration is designed to minimize NPU hardware resource usage, featuring a smaller footprint on the NPU.

-**Note**: This is the recommended configuration and it should be used for most situations and by most applications.
+|memo| **NOTE**: This is the recommended configuration and it should be used for most situations and by most applications.

 To select this configuration, set the following environment variables based on your PC APU type: